 Leaking at night on your period is a pain.
-There’s nothing worse than feeling that trickle of blood and waking up in a puddle of blood… As people with periods, these are things we’re all too familiar with.
+There’s nothing worse than feeling that trickle of blood or waking up in a puddle of blood… As people with periods, these are things we’re all too familiar with – it happens.
 Your time of the month can be difficult enough with cramps, bloating and fatigue.
-We’ve compiled some top tips for you to sleep soundly without worrying about leaking, as well as how to manage any period leaks that might happen.
+We’ve compiled top tips for you to sleep soundly without worrying about leaking, as well as how to manage any period leaks that might happen.